owera/versa-framework/CONTRIBUTING.md

 We use [TypedDict](https://docs.python.org/3/library/typing.html#typing.TypedDict) to type payloads.
 This is a dictionary with a specific set of keys, where the values have a specific type.

-These are stored in `versa/types`, where the file name relates to the `versa/` filename.
+These are stored in `versacord/types`, where the file name relates to the `versacord/` filename.

 These are Python representations of Discord payloads found in the [Discord API docs](https://discord.dev). [`typing_extensions.NotRequired`](https://peps.python.org/pep-0655/) is used for keys which are omitted, represented by `name?` in the Discord docs. [`typing.Optional`](https://docs.python.org/3/library/typing.html#typing.Optional) is used for keys which may be `null` (`None`), represented by `?type` in the Discord docs.

-`versa.types.snowflake.Snowflake` is used for Snowflakes, which are Discord IDs.
+`versacord.types.snowflake.Snowflake` is used for Snowflakes, which are Discord IDs.

 ### Typed Payloads Example